top of page

 Traditional Laos BBQ

-We set out north along the Highway 13 to the intersection with Hwy 8 East leading to the Vietnam border.
+We set out north along Highway 13 to the intersection with Hwy 8 East, turning toward the Vietnam border.
 These are asphalt roads, largely devoid of traffic and easy riding.
 Astried is a new rider, so a relaxed introduction to a strange machine in a foreign land was just what we needed.
 At least we were riding on the same side of the road that she was used to!

 Spectacular Konglor Cave